 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-The idea of living in a self-sufficient home that requires no external energy sounds like a total dream.
-The elimination of energy bills sounds almost too good to be true.
-Net zero homes are notoriously amazing for the environment.
+Net-zero homes provide comfortable modern housing while eliminating reliance on non-renewable energy sources.
 They are the way of the future, and the costs involved can vary widely.
-The cost of any home can depend on several factors.
-However, the list of factors grows when net zero energy comes into play.
-However, a net zero energy house concerns more than the upfront cost, but the long-term benefits and savings, too.
-But the question still remains, how much does a net zero house cost?
+The cost of any home can depend on several factors, which amplify when net zero energy comes into play.
+However, a net zero energy house involves more than the upfront cost, but the long-term benefits and savings.

 What Is Net Zero Energy?